 - Dual-degree options in education, bioethics, bioengineering, public health, business administration, and law.

-- Honors degree programs in research, clinical dentistry, community health, and medically complex/oral medicine.
+- Honors degree programs in research, clinical dentistry, community health, medically complex patients/oral medicine, and radiological sciences.

 - A depth of comprehensive clinical experiences with a diverse patient base, instilling wide exposure to cases and care across specialties.
 Students begin gaining hands-on clinical experience the first year through a vertical clinical program, assigned to a primary care unit with other students and faculty starting in the first year and continuing with that group through all four years of clinical training.

 - Hands-on research opportunities in both the basic and clinical sciences, through the School’s Summer Student Research Program.